packetracer/ACI/README.md

 # Python ACI Scripts
-These is my python script repo for Cisco ACI.
+This is my python script repo for Cisco ACI.

 There are many like it, but this one is mine.